vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 To access user information in our `handleGreet` method, we cast the result of the `io.vertx.ext.web.RoutingContext#user` method to `JWTUser` which allows us to access token claim information via the `io.vertx.ext.auth.jwt.impl.JWTUser#principal` JSON object.

-If we'd like to use the JWT access token for other service calls, we can extract the token from the `Authorization` header.
+If we'd like to use the JWT access token for other service calls, we could extract the token from the `Authorization` header.

 ```java
 private void handleGreet(RoutingContext ctx) {